Autumn Cottonwoods with Horses and Riders

 San Jose Church at Las Trampas, NM

 The church is adobe and needs maintenance on its adobe walls, its plastered white interior continuously.
-Thus the workers have sopped by to do a little work as shown by all the doors and gate being open.
+Thus the workers have stopped by to do a little work as shown by all the doors and gate being open.
+What inspired this scene was an actual event many years ago when a more up to date 1970’s brown and tan Chevy pickup was parked in that same way and location with the workers doing their work inside.
+I decided that the 1947 Chevy pickup would be more attractive.
+Size unframed is 12 inch high by 16 inch wide.

 Morada at Abique, NM

 Painted in oil.
-Panel framed with a gold metallic finish 14.5x17.5 inch wood frame.
+Panel framed with a gold metallic finish 14 1/4 by 17 1/2 inches.

 Sitting outside the village of Abiquiu above the village and its Church and near the home of Georgia O'Keefe is the Morada of the Penitentes.
 The three crosses symbolize their deep Catholic devotion.
 Constructed similarly to the Pueblo style with wood beams that hold the wicker work of the ceiling and the dirt packed above.